OAG (company)

 OAG is a global travel data provider with headquarters in the UK.
-The company was founded in 1929 and is operated in the USA, Singapore, Japan, Lithuania and China.
+The company was founded in 1929 and operates in the United States, Singapore, Japan, Lithuania and China.
 It has a large network of flight information data including schedules, flight status, connection times, and industry references such as airport codes.

 Early history

 The "Official Aviation Guide of the Airways" was first published in February 1929 in the United States, listing 35 airlines offering a total of 300 flights.
 After the Guide was taken over by a rival publication in 1948, the September issue carried the OAG title for the first time.
 OAG was founded in Chicago, but moved to the suburb of Oak Brook, Illinois, in 1968.
 The "ABC World Airways Guide" containing maps and tips for travellers was first published in the UK in 1946.
 The integration of the ABC and OAG brands occurred following the acquisition of OAG Inc. in 1993 by Reed Elsevier which already owned ABC International.
 OAG had acquired SRDS, an ad rate information company from Macmillan Inc., a sister Maxwell company, in 1992; Reed Elsevier sold SRDS to a buyout firm in 1994.
 In August 1996, all products from the combined ABC and OAG businesses were rebranded as OAG.

 In 1958, advances in computer technology enabled flight schedules to be sorted and presented by city pair, instead of under separate sections for each airline timetable.
 This Quick Reference Edition initially included North American flights; starting in 1962 a separate International Quick Reference Edition covered the rest of the world.
 The two Timetable Editions continued in the traditional format for several more years; the last Worldwide Timetable Edition was in March 1969.
 In the late 1960s and early 1970s, the OAG Quick Reference Editions began integrating computer-generated connecting flight information and tariff data, both also arranged by city-pair and merged with the flight information.